jmcarpenter2/parfit/README.md

 ## Powerful Visualizations
 ![Alt text](/../screenshots/screenshots/auc_grid.png?raw=true "Optional Title")

+## Notes
+1. You can either use **bestFit()** to automate the steps of the process, and optionally plot the scores over the parameter grid, OR you can do each step in order [*fitModels()* -> *scoreModels()* -> *plotScores()* -> *getBestModel()* -> *getBestScore()*]

+2. Be sure to specify ALL parameters in the ParameterGrid, even the ones you are not searching over.

+3. For example usage, see parfit_ex.ipynb.
+Each function is well-documented in the .py file.
+In Jupyter Notebooks, you can see the docs by pressing Shift+Tab(x3).
+Also, the documentation is listed below.

+4. This package is designed for use with sklearn machine learning models, but in theory will work with any model that has a .fit(X,y) function.
+Furthermore, the sklearn scoring metrics are typically used, but any function that reads in two vectors and returns a score will work.

+5. The plotScores() function will only work for up to a 3D parameterGrid object.
+That is, you can only view the scores of a grid varying over 1-3 parameters.
+Other parameters which do not vary can still be set, and you can still train and scores models over a higher dimensional grid.

 ## Docs
 ### def **bestFit**(model, paramGrid, X_train, y_train, X_val, y_val, metric=roc_auc_score, bestScore='max', predictType=None, showPlot=True, scoreLabel=None, vrange=None, n_jobs=-1, verbose=10):